HEWLETT PACKARD HP 16C

 Terminated: 1989

-Notes: This calculator is one of HEWLETT PACKARD’s landscape series of calculators, extremely (and I mean extremely) robust calculators and some of them were extremely successful too.
+Notes: This calculator is one of HEWLETT PACKARD’s landscape series of calculators, named the HP Voyager series.
+Extremely (and I mean extremely) robust calculators and some of them were quite successful too.

 What I find really amazing about this calculator series is the design, which is actually quite timeless and very elegant.
 If one calculator series deserves a design award it’s this series.
 Only HEWLETT PACKARD can create heavy duty casing with such elegance.